john-otoole/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 * Set the activityLabels to lower case and remove the underscore
 * Apply the labels to *subSetData*
 * Use gsub to tidy up some column names
-* In preparation for calling *aggregate*, set Activity and Subject as factors
-* Call *aggregate" using the dot notation format, to get the mean, grouping by Activity and Subject
+* Use dplyr chaining to group the data by Activity and Subject, then summarise based on mean and then order by Subject, Activity
-* Order the dataset by Subject and Activity
 * Write the dataset out to *TidyDataSet.txt*